-purchased from the Qualifying Facility under Section 11 of the Agreement shall be equal to the MRES PURPA rate for 100 kW or less, as established by MRES in its sole discretion each year or upon other intervals as determined by MRES.
-The MRES PURPA rate for 100 kW or less for 20 is \$/kWh.
+- MRES PURPA Rate.
+The rate to be paid by MRES for electrical energy purchased from the Qualifying Facility under Section 11 of the Agreement shall be equal to the MRES PURPA rate for 100 kW or less, as established by MRES in its sole discretion each year or upon other intervals as determined by MRES.
+The 2025 MRES PURPA rate for 100 kW or less is \$0.0243/kWh.
 MRES shall notify Local Utility, and Local Utility shall notify Customer, of any change in such rate adopted by MRES.
-Customer's right to payments under Section 11 is subject to Customer's compliance with the terms, covenants and conditions of the Agreement.
-2. Loss Factor Adjustment.
+Customer's right to payments under Section 11 is subject to Customer's compliance with the terms, covenants and conditions of the Agreement. - Loss Factor Adjustment.
 The MRES PURPA rate for 100 kW or less, as described in Section 1 above, shall be increased by a percentage factor to reflect the savings resulting from reduced Local Utility System losses associated with electrical energy purchased from the Qualifying Facility under Section 11 of the Agreement.
-For example, if the Loss Factor Adjustment was 5%, the Loss Factor Adjustment to the 20 MRES PURPA rate, in dollars, would be \$ (\$ x 0.05), causing the total combined rate paid for power purchased from the Qualifying Facility to be \$ /kWh.
-Local Utility and MRES shall establish the Loss Factor Adjustment each year or upon other intervals as they determine, and Local Utility shall notify Customer of any change in this factor.
-The Loss Factor Adjustment fo 20 is%.
-3. Metering Arrangement . a.
-Less than 40 kW QFs .
-A customer with a Qualifying Facility with a capacity of less than 40 kW can elect one of the following metering arrangements to measure the electrical energy generated by the Qualifying Facility which is received by the Local Utility System for purchase by MRES (Customer to select one): Net Metering.
+The Local Utility's current Loss Factor Adjustment is 5%, making the total combined rate paid for power purchased from the Qualifying Facility \$0.0255/kWh (PURPA rate + 5%).
+Utility and MRES shall establish the Loss Factor Adjustment each year or upon other intervals as they determine, and Utility shall notify Customer of any change in this factor. - 3.
+Metering Arrangement. - a.
+Less than 40 kW QFs.
+A customer with a Qualifying Facility with a capacity of less than 40 kW can elect one of the following metering arrangements to measure the electrical energy generated by the Qualifying Facility which is received by the Local Utility System for purchase by MRES (Customer must select option by initialing Net Metering or Dual Metering below): - i.
+Net Metering.
 The metering shall be such that power delivered to Customer by Local Utility shall be netted against power received by Local Utility from the Qualifying Facility, pursuant to Minnesota Rules § 7835.3300.
-Local Utility's monthly invoice to Customer will indicate: (a) a credit to Customer if the power received by Local Utility from the Qualifying Facility exceeds the power provided by Local Utility to Customer or (b) the payment due by Customer to Local Utility if the power delivered by Local Utility to Customer exceeds the power received by Local Utility from the Qualifying Facility.
-The rate to be used to determine payment under subsection (a) for any net excess power received by the Local Utility System shall be the rate described in Section 11 of the Agreement.
-Dual Metering .
+Local Utility's monthly invoice to Customer will indicate: (a) a credit to Customer if the power received by Local Utility from the Qualifying Facility exceeds the power provided by Local Utility to Customer or (b) the payment due by Customer to Local Utility if the power delivered by Local Utility to Customer exceeds the power received by Local Utility.
+The rate to be used to determine payment under subsection (a) for any net excess power received by the Local Utility System shall be the rate described in Section 11 of the Agreement. - ii.
+Dual Metering.
 The metering shall be such that all power received by the Local Utility from the Qualifying Facility (net of Customer's own use) shall be measured separately from power delivered from Local Utility to Customer, pursuant to Minnesota Rules § 7835.3400.
 The meter measuring power delivered to Customer shall not permit reduction of measured power already delivered to Customer during periods when the Qualifying Facility generation exceeds Customer demand (i.e. no netting allowed).
 Local Utility shall credit Customer's monthly bill for power received by the Local Utility System and purchased by MRES.
 The rate paid by MRES for electrical energy generated by the Qualifying Facility which is received by the Local Utility System shall be the rate described in Section 11 of the Agreement.